cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 ---
 layout: post
-title:  Adding dark mode to your Rails application
+title:  Adding dark mode to your Rails application with Tailwind and Stimulus
-date:   2023-02-10 16:54:46 -0500
+date:   2023-02-27 16:54:46 -0500
 category: ruby
-excerpt: "This post walks through the steps to add a dark-mode toggle to your Rails site with Tailwind and Stimulus JS.
-On top of actually implementing the ability to toggle back and forth, we'll also go over some ways you can create your own custom dark theme"
+excerpt: "This post walks through the steps to add a dark-mode toggle to your Rails app with Tailwind and Stimulus JS.
+On top of actually implementing the ability to toggle back and forth, I'll also go over some ways you can create your own custom dark theme"
 author: cody
 ---